 - Year 2 - From your second year, you will begin to specialise in human resource management issues, and develop the theoretical knowledge to consider the ways in which people behave and contribute to organisations.
 Subject areas include Solving HR issues, Psychology and Work and Government and Society.

 - Year 3 – This is when you will undertake a professional placement or choose an international study opportunity at one of our partner institutions.
-This year is compulsory for all UK and EU students.
+This year is compulsory for all UK students.

 - Year 4 – You will explore how organisations relate to their wider context from both a socio-psychological and socio-economic perspective.
 In particular you will examine how changes in the external environment (social, financial, competitive and legislative) relate to the processes of management.
 Subject areas include Strategic HRM, Employment Law for HRM and Employee Relations.